 Kelso Dunes rise almost 700 feet high out of Southern California’s East Mojave desert.
 These spectacular dunes are the remains of mountains long worn away.
-Winds created the dunes as they blow sand particles across the Mojave river sink resulting in a 45-square mile sandbox.
+Winds created the dunes as they blew sand particles across the Mojave river sink resulting in a 45-square mile sandbox.

 Kelso Dunes are also known as the booming dunes due to the sound they make as you climb down from the top.
 The booming noise is caused as the top soft layer of sand slips across the underlayer of sand.

 Until the early seventy’s dune buggies and ATVs were allowed on Kelso Dunes.
 Since then, they have been closed to off-road vehicles, and the dunes have made a remarkable recovery.
 All sorts of creatures and plants now call Kelso Dunes and the surrounding area home.

 More than 100 different species of plants live on or near the dunes.
 Animal inhabitants include birds, rodents, snakes, lizards, and scarce insects, including the Kelso Dune Cricket.

 If you decide to climb to the top of the dunes, you will be rewarded with a fantastic view of the East Mojave desert.

 The best time to ascend the dunes is early in the morning or late afternoon.
 To the north are the Kelso Mountains, southwest Bristol Mountains, and to the south the Providence Mountain Range.